thomas-haslwanter/scikit-kinematics/docs/imus.rst

 used objects before, it won't be a problem here!)
 All sensor implementations are based on the abstract base class "IMU_Base".
 For each sensor, the corresponding method "get_data" has to be implemented, by sub-classing IMU_Base.
-Currently 5 sensor types are supported
+Currently the following sensor types are supported:

 * XSens
-* xio (original, and NGIMU)
+* xio (XIO, NGIMU, and XIO3)
 * YEI
 * polulu
 * manual